June 23, 2018

 10. Take productive and quality time off.

-- That means not sitting on your ass watching Netflix
+- That means not sitting on your ass watching the TV.
+If I have a TV, I don’t recall the last time I turned it on.

 - Productive breaks can include cleaning your room, organizing an event, planning your next week — they all can play a role in better organizing in your brain whatever you just studied